 -Planning: Trail planning is not a permissible use of RTP funds.

 -Sidewalks: RTP funds will not normally be used to provide paths or sidewalks along or adjacent to public roads or streets, unless the path or sidewalk is needed to complete a missing link between other recreational trails.

 -Roads: RTP funds may not be used to improve roads for general passenger vehicle use.

 -Overhead: The regular operating expenses such as rent, building upkeep, utilities and all fixed costs associated with a business, agency or group.

-The Recreational Trails Program funds up to 80% of eligible costs for trail projects.
-At the time of application, the project sponsor must have at least 20% of the total project cost available.
-The local share may include tax sources (appropriations), bond issues or force account contributions.
-The donated value of land, cash, labor, equipment and materials may also be used.
+Local sponsors must pay all project costs upfront and then request reimbursement.
+Partial reimbursement may be requested as soon as possible or at least every six months.
+RTP grants reimburse up to 80% of the total project cost.
+At the time of application, the project sponsor must have at least 20% of the total project cost available to meet the match requirements.
+The local share may include tax sources, bond issues, force account contributions, donated labor, equipment and materials.